ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   profile for DoT, the DNS client MAY process the EXTRA-TEXT field of the DNS response.

-* If the DNS client determines that the encrypted DNS server does not offer DNS filtering service, it MUST discard the EXTRA-TEXT field of the EDE response.
-For example, the DNS client can learn whether the encrypted DNS resolver performs DNS-based content filtering or not by retrieving resolver information using the method defined in
-  {{?I-D.ietf-add-resolver-info}}.

 * When a forwarder receives an EDE option, whether or not (and how) to pass along JSON information in the EXTRA-TEXT on to their client is implementation dependent {{?RFC5625}}.
 Implementations MAY choose to